Genetic Testing and Counselling for Cancer, Health Conditions, Rare Diseases & Family Planning

 Prenatal & Newborn Screening

-• Newborn screening tests check for various conditions in newborns to enable possible early treatment and intervention.
+When a baby is born newborn screening can check for various conditions in that can result in early treatment and intervention.

 With over 20 years’ experience in DNA testing, human genetics and molecular diagnostics the Forensic Genomics Innovation Hub is here to help.
 We place you at the centre of everything we do, understanding that each family’s situation is unique.
 We take time to offer compassionate, personalised support throughout the entire process.
 Our fully confidential and professional service ensures your privacy is always protected, while our expert counselling team is available to guide you through your options with care and clarity.